 Theology at Saint Mary's

 As an institution grounded in the Lasallian Catholic heritage, Saint Mary’s is focused on instilling in students a world vision rooted in the Lasallian Catholic intellectual tradition.
-The Theology Department at Saint Mary's helps in this process of discovery by conveying to students an understanding and appreciation for this heritage and the Lasallian Catholic faith, empowering them to ethical lives of service.
+The Theology Department at Saint Mary's assists in this process of discovery by helping students understand and appreciate this heritage and the Lasallian Catholic faith, empowering them to ethical lives of service.

 Undergraduate students interact with the Theology Department through the Lasallian Core Traditions Program.
-All students are required to complete two courses in the Faith Traditions Content Area, one in Faith Traditions I and one in Faith Traditions II (students in the Lasallian Honors Program are required to complete one course within Faith Traditions and another course embedded in the Honors program).
-These classes touch on such areas as introductory knowledge of the Bible, distinctive elements of the Roman Catholic tradition, what it means to be human, the historical development of doctrine, and understanding the different theories exploring the relationship between faith in God, moral and ethical behavior, and religious practice.
-Students also gain an awareness and appreciation for how personal faith interconnects with life in contemporary society.
+All students are required to complete two courses of their own choosing in the Faith Traditions Content Area (students in the Lasallian Honors Program are required to complete one course within Faith Traditions and another course embedded in the Honors program).
+These classes touch on such areas as different interpretations of the Bible, distinctive elements of the Roman Catholic tradition, what it means to be human, the historical development of doctrine, and understanding the different theories exploring the relationship between faith in God, moral and ethical behavior, and religious practice.
+Students also gain an awareness and appreciation for how religion interconnects with life in contemporary society.

 In addition to basic studies, the department offers both a theology major and minor.
 A major may prepare students for graduate study or to teach religion at a Catholic high school.
 A minor complements any major in the liberal arts and also helps further enrich the person’s relationship with God.
 In addition, a major is offered in pastoral and youth ministry, which focuses on sharing the faith through parish work or church-affiliated work for society.
 Finally, the Theology Department contributes to the Educational Studies — Religious Education major, which prepares students for teaching theology and religion in private schools.

 Courses offered in the theology department assist all students in attaining:

-- An introductory knowledge of the Bible and an understanding of it as a primary source of God’s revelation
+- Knowledge of the Bible and an understanding of it as a primary source of God’s revelation

 - Recognition of the distinctive elements of the Roman Catholic tradition, and an understanding of the relationship between faiths, beliefs, moral and ethical behavior, and religious practice